22 Fabulous Food Trucks across Canada to try

 Jerk Brothers – Toronto, ON

-Offering the best in Caribbean flavours the Jerk Brothers now have 3 food trucks.
+Offering the best in Caribbean flavours in Toronto the Jerk Brothers now have 3 food trucks.
 Expect traditional Jamaican staples when you go: jerk and curry chicken and jerk poutine Jamaican patties, oxtail and fried plantains to name a few.
 You can even hire their truck for your wedding.

 Mr. Pierogi is a food truck that specializes in one thing and one thing alone: pierogis.
 At Mr Pierogi, they stick to traditional preparation methods of pierogi stuffed with cheese and potato each dish has a unique twist.
 There are 20 different toppings including Butter Chicken, Greek, Poutine and Taco to name a few.